101infotech/erp/docs/FEATURES/JIBBLE_IMPLEMENTATION_STATUS.md

 # Jibble Implementation Status Report

+> Important: As of December 17, 2025, Jibble syncing for the HRM Employees module has been disabled.
+Organization & staff management are now fully internal and linked to Finance (per-company), while Attendance features remain available without automated Jibble pulls.

 **Date:** December 2, 2024
 **Project:** Saubhagya Group ERP
 **Module:** HRM with Jibble Integration

 ## Executive Summary

-The Jibble time-tracking API integration is **FULLY IMPLEMENTED** and ready for use.
-All core components including authentication, employee sync, attendance tracking, and administrative interfaces are in place and functional.
+Jibble time-tracking API integration was fully implemented.
+Following the latest requirement, employee sync to Jibble is now turned off.
+HRM Employees are managed internally with company/department assignment and tied to Finance workflows.
+Attendance views remain, but automated Jibble sync routes and schedules have been disabled.

 ---

-## ✅ Implementation Status: COMPLETE
+## ✅ Implementation Status: COMPLETE (Employees sync now DISABLED)

 ### 1. Configuration ✅